flowersinthesand/portal/README.md

 ```

 To test portal.js as a browser client, open a browser to test and connect to http://localhost:8080.
 To test it as a Node.js client, type `node test/index` in other console and see the result.

+### Writing server

+A server passing the test suite is a very portal server.
+Writing portal server is not such hard.
+One of the goals of this project from day 1 (jquery-stream) is easy to implement in server-side as simple as dealing with Ajax.
+As various transports and features are added, it gets harder than dealing with Ajax, but still quite easy comparing to other similar projects.
+The portal server in test folder is less than 2KB minified and gzipped though it doesn't matter.

+Anyway, the portal server for running the test suite is a good example and tutorial to write portal server. check out [server.js](https://github.com/flowersinthesand/portal/blob/master/test/server.js).